RobiNN1/phpCacheAdmin/README.md

 - PHP >= 7.4
 - redis, memcache(d), opcache or apcu php extensions
 - Redis server >= 3.0.0
-- Memcached server >= 1.4.31 If you don't see the keys, you need to enable `lru_crawler`.
+- Memcached server >= 1.4.31 If you do not see the keys, you need to enable `lru_crawler`.
 (SASL is not supported because there is no way to get the keys.)

 > **Note**
 >